Thursday, October 30, 2014

 Van Renovation to date

-Its now day five since we dropped our hail damaged van at the factory.
+Friday, 2nd May: It's now day five since we dropped off our hail-damaged van at the factory.

-The call was to confirm if we wanted to go with our existing type of awning, or pay extra money and install the Dometic 12 volt automatic awning.
-After checking out its operation yesterday afternoon at the factory we have now decided to go with this option.
+The call was to confirm whether we wanted to stick with our existing type of awning or pay extra to have the Dometic 12-volt automatic awning installed.
+After inspecting its operation yesterday afternoon at the factory, we have now decided to proceed with this option.

 Tuesday, April 29, 2014